I. Course Description

 The assignments are time-sensitive and have firm participation deadlines.

-Quizzes are time-sensitive and must be taken during the period they are offered.
-There are no make-ups for missed quizzes.
+Exams are time-sensitive and must be taken during the period they are offered.
+There are no make-ups for missed exams.

 Every student must submit a Proposal, arrange to join a group, collaborate with the group to complete the project, and produce a Project Report.